Hidden-anisotropy-induced $\pi$ phase shift in all-optical magnetization precession: Theoretical description of magnetization dynamics

 In order to numerically study the laser induced magnetization dynamics, the Co film was divided into four layers.
-The top layer and the bottom layer are affected by both the interface anisotropy field and the demagnetization field, while the middle layers are only influenced by the demagnetization field, which is obtainable from Eq. (\ref{bk}) by setting $B_s = 0$.
-The exchange coupling between adjacent layers, layer $i$ and layer $j$, is modelled by the standard expression

-with $d$ = 1 nm being the separation between adjacent layers and $A$ = 28 pJ/m the exchange stiffness constant for thin film Co \cite{Liu96,Grimsditch97}.
+The top layer and the bottom layer are affected by both the interface anisotropy field and the demagnetization field, while the middle layers are only influenced by the demagnetization field.
+The exchange coupling between adjacent layers $i$ and $j$ is modelled by the usual expression $E_X = - A \textbf{m}_i \cdot \textbf{m}_j/d ^2$, with $d$ = 1 nm being the separation between adjacent layers and $A$ the exchange stiffness constant.
 The laser pulse $P(t)$ was modeled by a gaussian function with group velocity dispersion \cite{Diels06}.
 The optical penetration depth at 780 nm of Co is 13.5 nm \cite{Krinchik68}.
 Except for the magnitude of the laser pulse, all other optical parameters used in the simulation were extracted from numerically fitting the short timescale ($<$1 ps) demagnetization data, using a phenomenological model given in Ref. \onlinecite{Malinowski08}.
-Bulk magnetic parameters \cite{Stohr06}, $T_C$ = 1388 K, $V_{at}$ = 11.1 {\AA}$^3$, $M_0$ = 1.72 $\mu_B$/$V_{at}$, $\mu_{at}$ = 1.72/$V_{at}$, were adapted in the fit to experimental data using Eq. (\ref{mllg}).
-The Debye energy $E_D$ = 38.4 meV of Co \cite{kittel05} was also fixed in the fit to data.
-The thermal conductivity of a 15 nm thick Co film $\kappa$ = 40 W/m K \cite{Dejene12} was used to simulate the heat flow between individual magnetic layers.
-The heat exchange between the Co film and the substrate is treated simply by a phenomenological thermal conductivity $\kappa_{sub}$, which is varied to fit the data.
+Material parameters employed in the model description of magnetization dynamics using Eq. (\ref{mllg}) are given in Table \ref{paras}, which are all bulk Co values except for $\kappa$ and $A$.
+The heat exchange between the Co film and the substrate is treated simply by a phenomenological thermal conductivity $\kappa_{sub}$, which is varied to fit the measured data, as well as the ratio \cite{koopmans10} $C _e/ C _p$.
 The substrate temperature is set to the ambient temperature, $T_{am}$ = 300 K.